sdondley/ClimateChangeChat/perl.md

 ## Basic setup: Get a Perl language server up and running with neovim
 * No bells or whistles
-* Good just to make sure it works
+* Good for just making sure you can get something working before trying more sophisticated configs
     * Recommended to do this first then do advanced set up below

 ### Step 1: Install the language server(s)
 * There are 2 langauge servers to choose from, Perl Language Server (PLS) and Perl::LanguageServer
-    * From the command line, install one of both if you want to try them both:
+    * From the command line, install one or both if you want to try them both:
         * `cpanm PLS`
+            * I recommend this one
         * `cpanm Perl::LanguageServer`
+            * I could not get completion working with this one
 * Step 1 is done

 ### Step 2: Install the nvim-lspconfig plugin with git and install into neovim